ddnexus/pagy/docs/toolbox/paginators/keyset.md

 : The technique to fetch the next page starting after the latest fetched record in a `uniquely ordered` collection.<br/>It requires only one query per page (without OFFSET). if properly indexed, it's the fastest technique, regardless of the table size and position.
 Supports only infinite pagination, with no other frontend helpers.

 `keynav pagination`
 : The pagy exclusive technique to use `keyset` pagination, providing **nearly complete** UI support.
-The fasted technique with UI capabilities.
+The fastest technique with UI capabilities.

 `uniquely ordered`
 : The property of a `set`, when the concatenation of the values of the ordered columns is unique for each record.
 It is similar to a composite primary `key` for the ordered table, but dynamically based on the `keyset` columns.